-The qualified observer must shall stand at a distance sufficient to provide a clear view of the emissions with the sun oriented in the 140° sector to theirhis back.
-Consistent with maintaining the above requirement, the observer mustshall, as much as possible, make theirhis observations from a position such that their his-line of vision is approximately perpendicular to the plume direction, and when observing opacity of emissions from rectangular outlets (e. g., roof monitors, open baghouses, noncircular stacks), approximately perpendicular to the longer axis of the outlet.
-The observer's line of sight mustshould not include more than one plume at a time when multiple stacks are involved, and in any case, the observer mustshould make theirhis observations with theirhis line of sight perpendicular to the longer axis of such a set of multiple stacks (e.g., stub stacks on baghouses).
+The qualified observer must stand at a distance sufficient to provide a clear view of the emissions with the sun oriented in the 140° sector to their back.
+Consistent with maintaining the above requirement, the observer must, as much as possible, make their observations from a position such that their line of vision is approximately perpendicular to the plume direction, and when observing opacity of emissions from rectangular outlets (e. g., roof monitors, open baghouses, noncircular stacks), approximately perpendicular to the longer axis of the outlet.
+The observer's line of sight must not include more than one plume at a time when multiple stacks are involved, and in any case, the observer must make their observations with their line of sight perpendicular to the longer axis of such a set of multiple stacks (e.g., stub stacks on baghouses).

-The observer must shall record the name of the plant, emission location, type of facility, observer's name and affiliation, and the date on a field data sheet.
+The observer must record the name of the plant, emission location, type of facility, observer's name and affiliation, and the date on a field data sheet.
 The time, estimated distance to the emission location, approximate wind direction, estimated wind speed, description of the sky condition (presence and color of clouds), and plume background are recorded on a field data sheet at the time opacity readings are initiated and completed.

-The observer mustshould make note of the ambient relative humidity, ambient temperature, the point in the plume that the observations were made, the estimated depth of the plume at the point of observation, and the color and condition of the plume.
+The observer must make note of the ambient relative humidity, ambient temperature, the point in the plume that the observations were made, and the color and condition of the plume.
 It is also helpful if pictures of the plume are taken.

-The observer must observe oOpacity observations wall be made at the point of greatest opacity in the portion of the plume where condensed water vapor is not present.
+The observer must observe opacity observations at the point of greatest opacity in the portion of the plume where condensed water vapor is not present.
 The observer must not look continuously at the plume, but instead must observe the plume momentarily at 15-second intervals.

-When condensed water vapor is present within the plume as it emerges from the emission outlet, the observer must observe opacity observations must be made beyond the point in the plume at which condensed water vapor is no longer visible.
+When condensed water vapor is present within the plume as it emerges from the emission outlet, the observer must observe opacity beyond the point in the plume at which condensed water vapor is no longer visible.

-When water vapor in the plume condenses and becomes visible at a distinct distance from the emission outlet, the observer must evaluate opacity of emissions should be evaluated at the emission outlet prior to the condensation of water vapor and the formation of the steam plume.
+When water vapor in the plume condenses and becomes visible at a distinct distance from the emission outlet, the observer must evaluate opacity of emissions at the emission outlet prior to the condensation of water vapor and the formation of the steam plume.
 Or, as an alternative, if secondary plumes are present downstream of the steam column, the observer may evaluate the opacity of emissions wherever the opacity is greatest, before or after the steam column.

-The observer must record oOpacity of emissions observations must be recorded to the nearest 5 percent at 15-second intervals on an observational record sheet.
+The observer must record opacity of emissions to the nearest 5 percent at 15-second intervals on an observational record sheet.
 Each momentary observation recorded must be deemed to represent the average opacity of emissions for a 15-second period.